Quasisymmetric geometry of Sierpinski carpet Julia sets: Geometry of the boundaries of Fatou components

-Let $K=\max_{1\leq i\leq n}C(K_1,m_i)$.
+Let $K=\max_{1\leq i\leq n}C(K',m_i)$.
 Then the boundary of each Fatou component of $f$ is a $K$-quasicircle.
-By the arbitrariness of $U$, this means that the Fatou components of $f$ are uniform quasicircles.
-The proof is completed. \end{proof}
+By the arbitrariness of $U$, this means that the boundaries of the Fatou components of $f$ are uniform quasicircles. \end{proof}

-Recall that a rational map $f$ is called \emph{semi-hyperbolic} if and only if the Julia set $J_f$ contains neither parabolic periodic points nor recurrent critical points.
+By the assumption in Proposition \ref{uniform_quasicircle-1}, the periodic Fatou components can only be attracting or super-attracting.
+Recall that a rational map $f$ is called \emph{semi-hyperbolic} if the Julia set $\MJ_f$ contains neither parabolic periodic points nor recurrent critical points.

 \begin{prop}[{Uniform quasicircles II}] Let $f$ be a \textup{semi-hyperbolic} rational map such that the boundary of each Fatou component is a Jordan curve.
 Then the boundaries of all the Fatou components of $f$ are uniform quasicircles. \end{prop}